gtrossell/ds3_script/README.md

 ### Shortcuts
 You can use tab completion to view available variables, fields, methods, and method parameters.
-Pressing `Esc` and then `Backspace` will delete the current char set.
+`Esc-Backspace` will delete the current char set.
 `Ctrl-C` will safely exit the shell.